How To Remove Element From LinkedList?

 1

-This method do not accept any parameter and it will returns the last element from this list.
+This method does not accept any parameter and it will return the first element from this list.

 1